arkkgraphics16/bizdevphil/project/README.md

 - The Contact form validates inputs and calls `emailjs.send(serviceId, templateId, params, publicKey)`.
 - Status messages render inline for success and failure.
+- In the EmailJS template settings, set the “Reply-To” field to `{{reply_to}}` so replying goes to the sender’s email.